Arksine/moonraker/docs/configuration.md

 [power device_name]
 type:
 #   The type of device.
 Can be either gpio, klipper_device, rf,
-#   tplink_smartplug, tasmota, shelly, homeseer, homeassistant, loxonev1,
+#   tplink_smartplug, tplink_tapo, tasmota, shelly, homeseer, homeassistant,
-#   smartthings, mqtt, hue, http or uhubctl.
+#   loxonev1, smartthings, mqtt, hue, http or uhubctl.
 #   This parameter must be provided.
 initial_state: off
 #    The state the power device should be initialized to.
 May be on or